iammaxence/Spotipie/README.md

 - Handle exceptions from backend to frontend
 - Update Terms and Conditions of Spotipie website
 - Click outside burger menu: Do not work when click outside navbar
+- Add exceptions on domain object when a field doesnt exists

 ## About